Akif9748/akf-forum/README.md

 ### TO-DO:
 - If thread deleted, not show its messages in API.
 - Profile photos will store in database
-- regex for pfp for now and
-- admin perm for undelete, thread + message
-- page support for threads, send, if multi page, send => other page
-- message "<b>"
+- replacer function global
 - author name of thread
-- page for threads - users
+- page for threads - users []
 - API, ?fast=
-- fix error messages, ~~declared as id~~, other...
+- extra ratelimits
+- better edits

 ### Frontend
-### User
+#### User
 | To do | Is done? | Priority |
 | ----- | -------- | -------- |
 | Login via redirect query | 🟢 | HIGH |